Outsourcing

 Time and Materials Contract Process

 The time and materials (T&M) contract model is a flexible and adaptable contractual agreement system where clients are billed based on the actual time taken (the hours worked) and resources consumed (the materials used) by the contractor.
 This model deftly handles tasks as they come – the client outlines their requirements (like completing tasks A, B, and C), and the contractor charges them based on the time spent on these tasks and any associated costs.
+If you choose this model for hiring software product development services, you'll benefit from a high level of flexibility and high services' responsiveness for your business needs.

 Time and material pricing is particularly favored in the outsourcing industry due to its inherent flexibility.
 Unlike the set-in-stone specifications of Fixed Bid contracts, T&M contracts do not require a predefined project plan.
 Therefore, they grant clients the autonomy to shift or adjust their project strategies such as objectives, budgets, or priorities as the project evolves.